-Appendix 3B: Topographic feature naming checklist
+Appendix 3B:Topographic feature naming checklist

-The following checklist will help ensure naming proposals have followed the necessary processes and complied with the required policies as shown in Sections 1 and 3 of the Policies and Standards for Geographical Naming in Western Australia.
+The following checklist will help ensure naming proposals have followed the necessary processes and complied with the required policies as shown in $Sections\ 1$ and 3 of the Policies and Standards for Geographical Naming in Western Australia.

-Is the feature of greater than local significance (e.g. loca governments; in a tourist precinct or major city centre)? sought from Landgate before proceeding with the submit Does ad ssion? vice need Does the submission name conform to the policies in Section 1?
-Yes No N/A Language i i i Recognising the public interest i i i Ensuring public safety i i i Cardinal indicators/prefixes/suffixes avoided i i i Assigning the complete extent to the feature i i i Correct use of commemorative names i i i Name is not discriminatory i i i Recognition and use of Aboriginal names i i i Dual naming i i i Consultation with the public i i i Provided evidence of objections i i i Is the 'feature class' used in the name compliant with the classes for Western Australia? e approv ed list of feature Is the feature situated on land administered by another of the land privately owned or part of a commercial area? these groups been undertaken?
-(See Section 9) If the naming submission originally came from a membe include sufficient background information on why the na (See Section 9) r of the p me woul oublic, do d be appr es it opriate?
-If the naming proposal comes from a local government a area, has consultation with relevant interest groups such and community groups been undertaken?
-(See Section n as histo Is the name of Aboriginal origin?
-If so, have the relevant consulted and provided their consent (See Sections 7 a al groups s been Have the policies been complied with?
-If not, is consulta emergency service response and other service provider iired with Have the relevant residents, ratepayers and businesses been co nsulted?
-Have objections received during public consultation bee n addres sed?
-Has a report on the naming proposal been discussed an councillors prior to lodgement with Landgate?
-OR If a delegation of authority has been used, have details of officially provided to Landgate? of the rel evant offi cer been
+governments; in a tourist precinct or major city centre)?
+Does advice need to be sought from Landgate before proceeding with the submission?
+Does the submission name conform to the policies in Section 1?
+Yes No N/A Language Recognising the public interest Ensuring public safety Cardinal indicators/prefixes/suffixes avoided Assigning the complete extent to the feature Correct use of commemorative names Name is not discriminatory Recognition and use of Aboriginal names Dual naming Consultation with the public Provided evidence of objections Is the 'feature class' used in the name compliant with the approved list of feature classes for Western Australia?
+Is the feature situated on land administered by another government agency?
+Is the land privately owned or part of a commercial area?
+Has consultation with these groups been undertaken?
+(See Section 9) If the naming submission originally came from a member of the public, does it include sufficient background information on why the name would be appropriate?
+(See Section 9) If the naming proposal comes from a local government and relates to the local area, has consultation with relevant interest groups such as historical societies and community groups been undertaken?
+(See Section 9) Is the name of Aboriginal origin?
+If so, have the relevant Aboriginal groups been consulted and provided their consent (See Sections 7 and 9) Have the policies been complied with?
+If not, is consultation required with emergency service response and other service providers?
+Have the relevant residents, ratepayers and businesses been consulted?
+Have objections received during public consultation been addressed?
+Has a report on the naming proposal been discussed and signed off by all councillors prior to lodgement with Landgate?
+OR If a delegation of authority has been used, have details of the relevant officer been officially provided to Landgate?

-Does the submission contain: details of the feature (including, if possible, the address and access points for emergency service response) background of the proposed name and why it was selected indication that the name conforms to the principles of Sections 1 and 3 of the guidelines copies of survey material/maps/plans details on how council has addressed any objections lodged copies of consent from Aboriginal communities (if relevant) details of consultation with emergency service response and public service providers (if relevant), including copies of correspondence sent and responses received a copy of council minutes indicating endorsement of the proposal, or that council staff have delegated authority.
+Does the submission contain: details of the feature (including, if possible, the address and access points) for emergency service response) background of the proposed name and why it was selected indication that the name conforms to the principles of Sections 1 and 3 of the guidelines copies of survey material/maps/plans details on how council has addressed any objections lodged copies of consent from Aboriginal communities (if relevant) details of consultation with emergency service response and public service providers (if relevant), including copies of correspondence sent and responses received a copy of council minutes indicating endorsement of the proposal, or that council staff have delegated authority.